angular/components/src/lib/sidenav/sidenav.md

 <mat-sidenav-container></mat-sidenav-container>
 ```

-Anf these are examples of invalid sidenav layouts:
+And these are examples of invalid sidenav layouts:

 ```html
 <mat-sidenav-container>